Culture Secretary Lisa Nandy condemns Labour briefings ‘dripping with misogyny’

 A Cabinet minister has hit out at Labour briefings “dripping with misogyny” as Sir Keir Starmer was urged to appoint a woman as his de facto deputy in Government.

-Culture Secretary Lisa Nandy said women in the party had been targeted anonymously by men and added “we’ve all got a responsibility to stamp it out”.
+Culture Secretary Lisa Nandy said women in the party had been targeted anonymously by men and that “all of us” have a responsibility to “call it out.”

 At the meeting, former deputy leader Baroness Harriet Harman suggested he revive the post of first secretary of state, which was previously held by Lord Peter Mandelson and functions as a de facto deputy prime minister, and task the appointee with tackling misogyny and the marginalisation of women.

-Speaking to broadcasters on Wednesday evening, Ms Nandy rejected suggestions that Sir Keir was ultimately responsible for the culture she was describing, pointing to his record handling cases of violence against women and girls while he was director of public prosecutions.
+Speaking to broadcasters on Wednesday evening, Ms Nandy rejected suggestions that Sir Keir had failed to sufficiently grasp the problem she was describing, pointing to his record handling cases of violence against women and girls while he was director of public prosecutions.

-But she said a culture of anonymous briefings, including from within the Prime Minister’s office, should be stopped.
+But she suggested a culture of anonymous briefings, including from within the Prime Minister’s office, should be stopped.

 “I think politics does often operate as a boys’ club and I don’t think that the Labour Party is immune to that,” Ms Nandy told Times Radio.